-Breaking the gender barrier after years of research at the National Institute of Mental Health (NIMH), Dr. Pert became Chief, Section on Brain Biochemistry of the Clinical Neuroscience Branch in 1983.
+Dr. Candace Pert (1946-2013) was an internationally recognized pharmacologist who published over 250 research articles and was a significant contributor to the emergence of Mind-Body Medicine as an area of legitimate scientific research in the 1980′s.While a graduate student, Dr.Pert discovered the elusive opiate receptor, a major step in the advancement of neuroscience, which won her boss a Lasker Prize in 1978.
+Shortly thereafter and breaking the gender barrier, Dr. Pert became Chief of the Section on Brain Biochemistry, Clinical Neuroscience Branch, at the National Institute of Mental Health (NIMH) in 1983.
 Later in her career, she held a Research Professorship in the Department of Physiology and Biophysics at Georgetown University School of Medicine in Washington, DC.
-At the time of her passing, Dr. Pert was working as the Chief Scientific Officer of the company she founded, Rapid Pharmaceuticals AG, which she co-founded.
-The company continues with work on HIV and an AIDS vaccine, in addition to launching new studies for traumatic brain injuries, Alzheimer’s, Multiple Sclerosis and neuropathic pain.
+At the time of her death in 2014, Dr. Pert was working as the Chief Scientific Officer of Rapid Pharmaceuticals, which she co-founded with Dr. Michael Ruff.
+The company continues her research on Peptide T and an AIDS vaccine, in addition to developing new peptide drugs for traumatic brain injuries, Alzheimer’s Disease, Multiple Sclerosis and neuropathic pain.

 Dr. Pert appeared in the feature film What the Bleep Do We Know!?? and was an on air contributor to Bill Moyer’s TV program Healing and the Mind.
 She is the author of the books Molecules of Emotion:The Scientific Basis Behind Mind-Body Medicine (Scribner, 1997) and Everything You Need to Know to Feel Go(o)d (Hay House, 2006).
 She also authored the musical guided imagery CD Psychosomatic Wellness: Healing your Body-Mind.
 Her AIDS drug Peptide T was featured in the 2013 Oscar winning movie Dallas Buyers Club.
-Her Company RAPID Pharmaceuticals continues developing her drugs for AIDS and neuro-diseases, like Alzheimer’s and neuropathies.

-- Drugs for Autism, Alzheimers, Pain
+- Medicines for Autism, Alzheimers, Pain.